aws-samples/amazon-mq-workshop/labs/lab-3.md

 ...
 ```

-Select the top right screen.
+Select the-top right terminal.
 Repeat the last command to start a second sender, so that there are 2 clients sending messages the same **topic**.
 Use a different **name** to distinguish the senders in the logs.

 Run `CTRL + b [arrow key down]`, `CTRL + b [arrow key left]` in your tmux session to select the bottom left one as active screen and run the following command to start the first receiver: